Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 The White Plains Public Library has opened with COVID rules in effect.

-White Plains City Pools are open through August with COVID rules in effect.
+White Plains City Pools were open through August with COVID rules in effect.

 White Plains Parks and Playgrounds are open with COVID rules in effect.